 Spain is one place you can already see the effects of Brexit.
 Brits are buying houses like crazy.

-But if you’re willing and able to live outside the larger cities, there is a lot of housing coming online in both countries.
+But if you’re willing and able to live outside the larger cities, a lot of housing is coming online in both countries.

 Again, a tossup.
 France has a lot of international schools.
 But so does Spain, and their tuition is less expensive.

-Anecdotally, Spain wins out, through our experiences in France convince us the French get a lousy rap.
+Anecdotally, Spain wins out, though our experiences in France convince us the French get a lousy rap.
 Also, check out Alice Verberne’s adventures in France.

 Culture and travel: 10